rguske/rguske.github.io/post/monitoring-the-vmware-event-broker-appliance-with-vrealize-operations-manager/index.md

 #### The Dashboard is available for download on [VMware {code}](https://code.vmware.com/samples?id=7241)

-Unpack the content and import the views first. `Dashboards` -> select any of the views, click on `ACTIONS` and select `Manage Views`.
-The `Import` button will appear after selecting the three points next to the `ADD` button.
+Unpack the zip file and import the views first. `Dashboards` -> select any of the views, click on `ACTIONS` and select `Manage Views`.
+The `Import` button will appear after clicking on the three points next to the `ADD` button.
 Go to the folder where you've unpacked the `dashboard.zip` and select the `views.zip`.
 This will import the Views.

 Similar procedure applies for the dashboard itself. `Dashboards` -> `ACTIONS` -> `Manage Dashboards` -> three points -> `Import` and this time, select the `dashboard.zip`.